emotiq/emotiq/README.md

 This is a predominantly Common Lisp code base.

-We aim to work on as many ANSI implementation as possible.
+We aim to work on as many ANSI implementations as possible.

 For the development of `testnet` we are targeting the commercial LispWorks Pro 7.1 implementation but we also test our code with `sbcl`, `ccl`, and `abcl`.
 Currently not all ASDF systems run cleanly outside of `lwpro-7.1.0-patches-2`.

 ### Tell ASDF where to find the Emotiq systems